kindacoder/Learn-how-to-make-a-pr/CONTRIBUTING.md

 # How to Contribute :question:

-:one: Fork the repository
+:one: Fork the repository!

-:two: Add your profile as **`students list/firstName_lastName_githubId.md`** and include your details
+:two: Add your profile as **`students list/firstName_lastName_githubId.md`** and include your details!

-:three: Commit the changes
+:three: Commit the changes!

-:four: Push the changes
+:four: Push the changes!

-:five: Make a pull request.
+:five: Make a pull request.!

-:six: Star this repository.
+:six: Star this repository.!

-:seven: Wait for your PR to be merged.
+:seven: Wait for your PR to be merged.!

-:eight: Celebrate - you've done your first pull request!!
+:eight: Celebrate - you've done your first pull request!!!!!

 ## Template for contributions :clipboard: